Today is Thanksgiving.

 In July, I flew out to California after a call from my Mom that she was being admitted to the hospital.
 I got on the first plane out that I could and when I finally arrived at the hospital, I saw my little mommy laying in a bed–thin and weak, needing a walker to get around.
 I was devastated and scared.

 This is my hope and my prayer for you this blessed Thanksgiving.
 That you feel an urgency to love with all your heart.
 That you understand that your family is precious–they’ve been given to you by divine appointment.
 Know that time with them is sacred.
 Cherish every moment.
-Surround them with as much love as you can give, kindness, laughter and care.
-And be thankful for them everyday, not just Thanksgiving.
+Surround them with as much love as you can give, kindness, laughter, and care.
+And be thankful for them every day, not just on Thanksgiving.